harperreed/harper.blog/content/post/ai-git-commit-messages.md

 ### 3. Add your system prompt:

+The hook will look in `~/.config/prompts/commit-system-prompt.txt` for the system prompt.
+You can create a file with the following content:

 ```text
 Write concise, informative commit messages:
 - Remember to mention the files that were changed, and what was changed